MicrosoftDocs/mesh-docs/mesh/mesh-app/use-mesh/use-mesh.md

 <img src="media\pinch-and-drag.jpg" alt="The selection tool screen" width=500px>

 On the **selection** tool tab, you now have a **far interaction mode** to interact with objects not within your reach.
-To start the look and pinch tutorial, select the eye icon under **Far Interaction mode":
+To start the look and pinch tutorial, select the eye icon under **Far Interaction mode**.
 The look and pinch tutorial screen will appear.
 Click **Next** when you're ready to begin the tutorial.

 <img src="media\look-and-pinch-tutorial.jpg" alt="Look and pinch tutorial for far interactive mode" width=500px>